Code-Institute-Submissions/MDA-TimeBank-App/README.md

 ### Testing
 "In this section, summarise your approach to testing and provide pseudocode you have written to develop your tests"

-There were four distinct appraoches taken to testing durig this project:
+There were three distinct approaches taken to testing durig this project:
 a) prototype development
 b) testing before deployment
 c) testing on functions